-Many believe cellulite is caused by our genetics, and therefore believe they are doomed to live with cellulite forever.
+Many believe cellulite to be caused by our genetics and so think they’re doomed to live a life with cellulite.
 But no!
 In fact it’s often caused by poor lymphatic flow in the body.

 The lymphatic system plays a huge role in the appearance of cellulite.
-It can be a sign of detoxification problems and a build-up of toxins in the body, that can result in cellulite.
+It can be a sign of detoxification problems and a build-up of toxins in the body.

-As with most health problems, there’s often an underlying issue bubbling below the surface that results in the outward symptoms we see.
-For example, acne and other skin conditions can stem from gut issues, such as leaky gut.
+As with most health problems, there’s often an underlying issue bubbling below the surface that shows up as the outward symptom(s) we see.
+For example, acne and other skin conditions can stem from gut issues like leaky gut.

-Our poor bodies are working overtime trying to detox all of these toxins we come into contact with on a daily basis.
-A lot of these toxins end up stored in our fat cells, where they sit for long periods of time, because the body just isn’t able to remove them.
+Our poor bodies are working overtime trying to detox all of these toxins that we come into contact with each day.
+A lot of these toxins end up stored in our fat cells, where they sit for long periods of time because the body just isn’t able to remove them.
 While they reside there, they release toxins of their own, adding to the already hefty toxin load the body has to deal with.

 Some of the other causes of cellulite include:

 - Increase in body fat (being overweight)